What is so special about this day? Do I need to attend? What actually happens there?

 - If the Vendor has any mortgages, court orders or caveats registered over their title, their representative will attend with the discharge documents in return for the required funds;

 - Any incoming mortgagee, exchanging their loan funds for the property title and transfer documents being supplied to the Purchaser by the Vendor.

-Other than the exchange of the above documents, there are also a number of miscellaneous documents that can be handed over or produced at settlement.
+Other than the exchange of the above documents, there are also a number of miscellaneous documents that can be handed over or produced at property settlement.
 These documents are usually for the information of the Purchaser.
 For example: